Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Data and Methods

 \subsubsection{Mixture model}

 We construct a joint probability distribution over the collection of both input and outcome variables using a latent variable approach.
-The collection of observed variables is denoted $\boldsymbol{x}=\{x_1, x_2, \ldots, x_V\}$.
+This distribution outputs the likelihood of any combination of variables and its parameters will be estimated using training data.
+The collection of observed variables variables for a single subject is denoted as $\boldsymbol{x}=\left[x_1, x_2, \ldots, x_V\right]$.
 First, we model each variable $x_v$ with a distribution $f\left(x_v ; \boldsymbol{\theta}_v\right)$, where $\boldsymbol{\theta}_v$ is a vector of parameters for variable $x_v$.
 The specific form of the distribution for each variable is chosen from a family of distributions depending on their support (see Table \ref{table_dists}).
-We then link the variables using a latent variable $Z$, resulting in the mixture model with distribution:
+We then link the variables using a mixture model with distribution:

-where every variable has one set of parameters for each value of the latent variable $z$: $\boldsymbol{\theta}_{z, v}$.
-The number of latent components $|Z|$ is the support of the latent variable, and also referred to as the model order.
-The number of variables is $V$.
-The product term combines all of the single variable distributions, with the implicit assumption that given $Z$ the variables are independent.
+where each variable indexed by $v$ has one set of parameters for each component $z$ of the mixture model: $\boldsymbol{\theta}_{z, v}$.
+The mixing coefficients are constrained by $\alpha_z > 0$ and $\sum_z \alpha_z = 1$.
+The number of components $k$ is referred to as the model order, and the number of variables is $p$.
+Under our model, we assume that the variables are independent given a mixture component.
+The product term, therefore, combines all of the single variable distributions.
 The Expectation Maximization (EM) procedure is used to estimate the parameters (Section \ref{sec_EM}).
 Using this framework, we are able to control the complexity of the model (Section \ref{sec_model_sel}), while capturing dependence between the high dimensional set of variables.
 Given a trained model we can perform inference of outcome variables by computing conditional distributions of the outcomes given the input variables (Section \ref{sec_infer}).